 Most employees who leave employment from NapaSan do so through retirement.
 Most retirements are known in advance and planned for.
-The experience turnover rate for 2013-2017 is in line with expectations.
-There were no retirements in 2013 and 2015.
+The experience turnover rate for 2016-2020 is in line with expectations.

 The experience turnover rate from retirements at NapaSan is not a controllable measure, and as such this is not a performance measure as much as it is a data set that helps to inform whether there are trends in the workforce to which management needs to respond.